 For 3 years after Hawthorne Valley, Seth and Sarah were fortunate to work on several small organic farms throughout New England and to learn about farming from accomplished mentors.
 First they traveled to Maine to intern at 2 diversified market farms, using draft power and raising sheep, pigs, and chickens along with vegetables.
 Next Seth apprenticed at Temple Wilton Community Farm in New Hampshire, a year round biodynamic CSA, while Sarah worked at the Intervale Community Farm in Vermont, a large CSA with on farm pick up.
 During the winter, Seth groomed cross country ski trails and Sarah milked cows at two different farmstead cheese dairies.
 The next season they returned to Maine where Sarah worked in the garden at Avena Botanicals, growing medicinal herbs while Seth began to hone his carpentry skills.

 in 2005, they married and settled in New Hampshire to look for their own farm and to start a family.
 Their bicoastal farm search started in the East but eventually they moved West.
 While they were searching Seth continued to work as a carpenter for several years, gaining invaluable building knowledge.
 He started and managed a CSA in Half Moon Bay for 3 years.
 Sarah ran the home front, including the children: Margrethe born in 2006, Oliver born in 2009, and Teddy born in 2012.
 The kids are full of energy and eager to help on the farm but like to cause trouble as well!

-We are fortunate to have skilled and thoughtful employees that make it possible for the farm to run.
-Without the farm would not be possible and it would be much less enjoyable!
+We are fortunate to have skilled and thoughtful employees that make the farm run.
+Without them the farm would not be possible, and it would be much less enjoyable!